lekhaareddypakala/Floral_Elegance_website/README.md

 Technologies Used

-HTML5 for website structure
+HTML for website structure
-CSS3 for styling and responsive design
+CSS for styling and responsive design
 JavaScript for interactive features
 React.js for component-based development